 When potty training, dogs always look for approval every time they listen!
-Be it your soothing voice saying ‘good boy!’ or be it some other form of affection.
+Be it your soothing voice saying ‘good boy!’ or some other form of affection.

 If your dog is staring at you when pooping, throw in affectionate words or pats.
 Treats like carrots for dogs also work well.

-After all, that’s all they expect for such good pets!
+After all, that’s all they expect from such good pets!
 Your approval will encourage them never to poop on your couch again.